janosgyerik/bluetoothviewer/README.md

 ===============
 This app is a simple Bluetooth connection debugging tool:

-1. Connect to any Bluetooth device
+1. Connect to a Bluetooth device
 2. Display incoming raw data
 3. Send raw data to the Bluetooth device